InseeFr/Bauhaus/docs/en/README.md

 # Introduction

-Bauhaus est une application web de gestion des concepts, des nomenclatures and d'autres objets statistiques.
+Bauhaus is a web application for the management of concepts, classifications and other statistical objects.